Our department has equipment on-site to carry out cutting-edge

 Our department is licensed to obtain research material from the National Institute on Drug Abuse to support our work in this field.

 The Toxicology Research Center, led by our faculty, supports basic and applied research on chemicals of environmental concern.
-One of the school’s Core Facilities, it offers investigators a wide variety of resources.
+One of the school’s core facilities, it offers investigators a wide variety of resources.

-This center can conduct Single Stranded Conformation
+This center can conduct Single Stranded Conformation Polymorphism (SSCP) and Restriction Fragment Length Polymorphism (RFLP) analysis for studies in toxicogenomics.

 It has also developed novel techniques to evaluate antimicrobial activity on a wide range of materials using a variety of test microbes and can test the effects of the agent on the function of the treated material.
 It also has the protocols for preclinical drug testing in support of New Drug Applications, where its primary focus has been on radiodiagnostic drugs, particularly brain imaging agents.